 RSN is Pleased to Present Hope Week's Esteemed Panel of Speakers

-Madeleine Pahl, MD is a Nephrology Specialist at the University of California, Irvine in Orange, CA and has over 42 years of experience in the medical field.
-She is also the principal investigator at UC Irvine in an NIDDK-funded, national study named: The Family Investigation of Nephropathy and Diabetes.
-FIND is a multicenter study designed to identify genetic determinants of diabetic nephropathy in different ethnic groups using a variety of strategies to localize susceptibility genes.
+Madeleine Pahl, MD, FASN, is a Nephrology Specialist at the University of California, Irvine, in Orange, CA. She is the principal investigator at UC Irvine in the NIDDK-funded, national study, ”The Family Investigation of Nephropathy and Diabetes,” a multicenter study designed to identify genetic determinants of diabetic nephropathy in different ethnic groups using a variety of strategies to localize susceptibility genes.

 Listen to Dr. Pahl’s KidneyTalk Podcast: Having a Baby on Dialysis